by David Fuentes, Ph.D.

 7 Ways to get from D to G using eighth notes

-These choices lie at the heart of melodic trajectory.
+These choices lie at the heart of melodic connection.
 Melody moves in time.
-It’s bound to time.
 Its touchpoints are bound to measured time.
-And so, each melodic figure choice either falls in line with, defers, or even resists the bounds of time.
-Particularly when lyrics come into play, such choices can shape their meaning.
+And so, each melodic figure choice commits itself to a pathway that either falls in line with, defers, or even resists the bounds of musical time.
+Particularly when lyrics come into play, such choices can shape their meaning, as you can hear in the two melodies below.

-Consider the two melodies below.
 Both span D5 to G4, the very same fifth as the examples above.
 Each excerpt has also been decomposed using the “opposite” pathway: if the original takes a direct route, the ossia takes a diverted one, and vice versa.
-The differences aren’t merely mechanical. listen to how taking the road less traveled can totally reshape (or wreck) the expressive physicality of a line.
+The differences aren’t merely mechanical.
+Listen to how the expressive physicality of a line shapes its meaning.

 “The Halleluia Chorus,” from The Messiah by George Frideric Handel